ISPNE 2026 Conference: Stress in Motion

 • Symposia proposal length does not include title, authors’ names, affiliations, and diversity statement.

-• The uploaded documents should be in the following formats: .doc; .docx; .txt; .pdf.
+• The uploaded documents should be in the following formats: .doc, .docx, .txt, or .pdf.
 File names should be the symposium chair's last name.

 • We ask symposium proposals to identify ways that their proposal promotes and reflects diversity in terms of excellence in scientific merit content as well as representation of speakers and presenters.